elixir-europe/rdmkit/pages/national_resources/no_resources.md

 * [University of Bergen (UiB)](https://www.uib.no/en/it/153608/storage-guide)
 * [University of Oslo (UiO)](https://www.uio.no/english/for-employees/support/research/funding/units/hf/imv/data-ethics/storage-guide.html)
 * [The Arctic University of Norway (UiT)](https://en.uit.no/research/research-dataportal/art?p_document_id=729174)

-They are based on the recommendations from [UNIT](https://www.unit.no/klassifisering-av-informasjon-og-informasjonssikkerhet), which are summarised below.

 ### Institutional guidelines related to personal data
 * [Norwegian University of Life Sciences (NMBU)](https://www.nmbu.no/en/research/for_researchers/researchdata/node/34780)